 Whether you own property together.

-Unlike when you’re married, existing in a de facto relationship doesn’t always have a clear legal structure.
-As such, you may want to consider creating a de facto relationship order under section 90SB of the Family Law Act 1975 (Cth).
+Unlike when you are married, a de facto relationship does not always have a clear legal structure.
+As such, you may want to consider seeking a de facto relationship order under section 90SB of the Family Law Act 1975 (Cth).
 To do this, you must have been in a relationship for at least two years, or:

-Not establishing your de facto status would result in a serious injustice.
+Where not establishing your de facto status would result in a serious injustice

 How can a de facto relationship lawyer help when things fall apart?